 This video is available in different languages

-In this short video, disability experts talk about what to do if you’re concerned about your child’s development.
+In this short video, child disability experts talk about what to do if you’re concerned about your child’s development.
 Parents of children with disability talk about getting a diagnosis, following their instinct and getting second opinions.
-Parents also talk about how they felt when they heard their child’s diagnosis.
+Parents also talk about how they felt when they heard their child’s diagnosis of disability.
 They say it’s OK to grieve.

 I’m just all over the shop.
 My feelings change from minute to minute – sometimes it feels like they’re out of control.

 - how the sibling with disability is talked about and to by their parents and close family and friends

 - how much support they’re getting